 Intentional, Value-Based Decision-making

+We all have faith in something.
 Faith is an intentional, deliberate decision to act in a way that will bring your hope to fruition.
-To achieve the desire of your hope, you need to act consistently within the boundaries of the standards that fulfill the hope, whether or not the requirements are something you like to do.
-We all have faith in something.
+To achieve the desire of your hope, you need to act consistently within the boundaries of the standards required to fulfill that hope, whether or not the requirements are something you like to do.
 For the Christian, faith implies a belief in supremacy of God and in Jesus Christ’s atonement for our sin on the cross.
-In other words, His sacrifice was on our behalf so that we could gain a relationship with a Holy God.
+(In other words, His sacrifice was on our behalf -the behalf of humankind- so that we could gain back a relationship with a Holy God.)
 For the atheist, there is the belief that neither God nor “sin” exists.
 Whether you believe in the Christian God or you are an atheist, your belief is the common denominator; both of these belief’s require faith in order to act on their claim to truth.
 In both cases, when you believe, your faith is seen by the decisions you make on how to act.
 This is how your faith is proven.

 Who or what is at the center of your motive?

 Natural consequences reveal the wisdom of your decisions, the priorities of your values and the integrity of your actions.
-For a Christian who believes in the supernatural workings of a supreme God, unhealthy addiction can be overcome by acting consistently between spirit, soul and body.
-When you eventually become aware that your addiction has become an all-consuming priority in life and is driving you further away from what you say you value, you'll remember God and hope is birthed.
-When you have "hit the bottom", you awaken the desire to change your unhealthy, unproductive, thinking and acting patterns.
-Integrity describes a person who acts consistently with values, resulting in consistent and predictable moral action.
-Because values are unique to each person, individuals choose and prioritize the values that are important to them and then use those values to guide their decision-making process and resulting behavior.
+For a Christian who believes in the supernatural workings of a supreme God, unhealthy addiction can be overcome by your decision to act consistently between spirit, soul and body.
+When you eventually become aware that your addiction has become an all-consuming priority in life and is driving you further away from what you say you value, your perception and goals change.
+This awareness is the trigger for the perception change. remember God and your hope is birthed.
+When you "hit the bottom", you awakened the desire to change.
+Your faith to change is motivated by hope and you use your faith to overcome your own "belief perseverance" that produced these unrealistic, unhealthy, and unproductive thinking and acting patterns (Slusher, M.P., Anderson, C.A.
+(1989)).

-Decisions that are not made consistently eventually result in uneasy feelings, discontentment and/or emptiness stemming from cognitive dissonance.
-Making value-based decisions (rather than being motivated by immediate gratification) and acting them out in public is the way to rid yourself of anxiety.
+The decisions that are not made consistently by you will eventually result in uneasy feelings, discontentment and/or emptiness stemming from cognitive dissonance.
+Making value-based decisions (rather than making decisions by immediate gratification) and then acting those decisions out in public is the way to rid yourself of anxiety.
 For example, when you honor and value God more than yourself or anyone else, you can feel at peace with your behavioral decisions, even in an environment that doesn't support your decisions.
 As a Christian, a Spirit-filled believer, when you act on Godly values, your decision and actions bring you cognitive consistency and peace (Proverbs 10:9, 11:3).
 If you don’t act on it, anxiety results in your body and mind, producing Christian cognitive dissonance.
 The Apostle James says that when we think one way but act another we are being “double minded” (James 1:8, 4:8).
 God-honoring, single-minded decisions stem from a personal relationship with God through Jesus Christ as evidenced by acting out value-based decisions.

 Be humble, remember God is the source of your strength.
 Ask Him to help you navigate, day by day, through a sinful world (Luke 11:8-10).